-Sexual assault is any sexual contact without consent.
+Sexual assault (sexual violation) is any sexual contact without consent.
 It includes rape, attempted rape and any other kind of forced sexual act (kissing, touching, oral sex, taking pictures).
 It can affect people of all genders, ages, cultures and backgrounds.

 - Women are much more likely than men to be sexually assaulted, but it also happens to men.